Kenny-204/Kenny-204/README.md

 # Hi there, I'm Kenny! 👋

-I'm a passionate Frontend Developer and Computer Science student at the University of Lagos (4.5 GPA), aspiring to become a Full Stack Developer.
+I'm a passionate Frontend Developer and Computer Science student at the University of Lagos , aspiring to become a Full Stack Developer.
 I enjoy creating interactive web applications and writing clean, efficient code.
 Here’s a bit about me:

 ## 🚀 Skills